 It does complete the story as to say, but I felt it largely detracted from the main action and sort of made me wonder its purpose the entire time.
 I would have rather had more time understanding the group and getting more clues as to what was happening.
 I thought the lead was generally fine, Kendra Carelli performs well here with a bit of grace and mental instability.
 This was again, rather fine and greatly lifted by the visual presentation that was great for the most part.

-Bloody Ballet Review at Theater with Standard Viewing
+Bloody Ballet Review at Home with Streamed Viewing

 Screening Provided by October Coast Publicity